javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 The nullish coalescing operator is written as two question marks `??`.

 As it treats `null` and `undefined` similarly, we'll use a special term here, in this article.
-We'll say that an expression is "defined" when it's neither `null` nor `undefined`.
+For brevity, we'll say that a value is "defined" when it's neither `null` nor `undefined`.

 The result of `a ?? b` is:
 - if `a` is defined, then `a`,